 How to Install PyCharm on Ubuntu 18.04

 PyCharm is a full-featured IDE for Python and Web development.
-It has a built-in debugging support, Docker and Vagrant support, embedded Git control, Anaconda support, syntax highlighting, code completion, ssh terminal, code refactoring and rich navigation capabilities.
+It has built-in debugging support, Docker and Vagrant support, embedded Git control, Anaconda support, syntax highlighting, code completion, ssh terminal, code refactoring, and rich navigation capabilities.

 PyCharm is available in two editions, Community and Professional.
 You can find more information about the differences between the two editions here.

 In this tutorial, we’ll cover how to install PyCharm Community Edition on Ubuntu 18.04.

 Before continuing with this tutorial, make sure you are logged in as a user with sudo privileges.